Exhuma: Production

 In June 2021, it was reported that Choi Min-sik will star in director Jang Jae-hyun's occult thriller.
 Kim Go-eun and Lee Do-hyun joined the cast in August 2022, followed by Yoo Hae-jin, who joined the cast in September 2022.

 The film produced by Showbox and Pinetown Production in association with MCMC, is directed by Jang Jae-hyun, who is known for making occult films.

 Principal photography began in October 2022, and filming ended in March 2023.
-The director in an interview disclosed that the film used a large number of real scenes and real props for filming, tried not to use studios and avoided using CG effects in post-production.
-In his own words, "I tried to actually film the background and objects, avoiding CG whenever possible.
+The director in an interview disclosed that the film used a large number of real scenes and real props for filming, tried not to use studios and avoided using CGI effects in post-production.
+In his own words, "I tried to actually film the background and objects, avoiding CGI whenever possible.
 We took the photos as painstakingly as possible without building a set, and for things like ghost photos, the actual actors wore makeup for 6 hours and then took blurry photos on purpose."

 Release

 Exhuma had its world premiere on February 16, 2024, as part of the 74th Berlin International Film Festival, in Forum.

 It was released theatrically on February 22, 2024, in South Korea by Showbox Co., Ltd.

 The film was first screened at the 48th Hong Kong International Film Festival on April 7, 2024, in Gala presentations.

 It was released in India on May 3, 2024.

 It was released on Shudder on June 14 (United States and Canada).

 The theatrical release date in the MENA region is June 13, 2024, distributed by The Plot Pictures MENA.

-The film was showcased in 'Prime Picks' at the 23rd New York Asian Film Festival on July 20, 2024.
-It competed in the 57th Sitges Film Festival in the 'Oficial Fantàstic Competició' section and won Special Jury Award.
+The film was showcased in "Prime Picks" at the 23rd New York Asian Film Festival on July 20, 2024.
+It competed in the 57th Sitges Film Festival in the "Oficial Fantàstic Competició" section and won Special Jury Award.
 It was screened in the festival on 4 October 2024.